At least 21 dead after tornadoes rake US Midwest, South

 “The majority of the damage has been done to homes and residential areas,” Leckner said, adding that although it appeared all people were accounted for, crews were going door to door to be sure.

+Jeffrey Day said he called his daughter after seeing on the news that their community of Adamsville was being hit.
+Huddled in a closet with her two-year-old son as the storm passed over, she answered the phone screaming.

+“She kept asking me, ‘What do I do, daddy?’”
+Day said.
+“I didn’t know what to say.”

-In Belvidere, Illinois, some of the 260 people attending a heavy metal concert at the Apollo Theatre pulled a 50-year-old man from the rubble after part of the roof collapsed; he was dead when emergency workers arrived.
-Officials said 40 other people were injured, including two with life-threatening injuries.
+In Belvidere, Illinois, part of the roof of the Apollo Theatre collapsed as about 260 people were attending a heavy metal concert.
+Some of them pulled a 50-year-old man from the rubble, but he was dead when emergency workers arrived.
+Officials said 40 other people were hurt, including two with life-threatening injuries.

 “They dragged someone out from the rubble, and I sat with him and I held his hand and I was (telling him), ‘It’s going to be OK.’
 I didn’t really know much else what to do,” concertgoer Gabrielle Lewellyn told WTVO-TV.

-The venue’s Facebook page said the bands scheduled to perform were Morbid Angel, Crypta, Skeletal Remains and Revocation.

-Crews worked Saturday to clean up around the Apollo, with forklifts pulling away loosely hanging bricks.
+On Saturday, crews were cleaning up around the Apollo, with forklifts pulling away loose bricks.
 Business owners picked up shards of glass and covered shattered windows.

-Across and down the street from the Apollo stood a mural with an oversized black-and-white photograph of schoolchildren battling strong winds and rain after an especially violent tornado ravaged the rural town on April 21, 1967, killing 24.

 In Crawford County, Illinois, three people were killed and eight others injured after a tornado hit around New Hebron, Bill Burke, the county board chair, said.